 - To become a place of refuge and healing for those who have been marginalized

 The Fund for Diversity, Inclusion & Equity at Tara Mandala was established in 2015.
-Thanks to a generous anonymous gift, this Fund is used to award scholarships for onsite retreats, online programs, and program fees for long-term practice programs (Magyu, Gateway).
+Thanks to the generosity of our sangha members, this Fund is able to award scholarships for onsite retreats, online programs, and program fees for long-term practice programs (Magyu & Gateway).

-The Fund for Diversity, Inclusion & Equity awards scholarships to people of color and/or those who are underrepresented due to their gender, gender identity, sexual orientation, social class, and ethnicity and those in need of financial support.
+The Fund for Diversity, Inclusion & Equity awards scholarships to people of color and/or those who are underrepresented due to their gender, gender identity, sexual orientation, social class, ethnicity, or socio-economic situation.